-Meet the HexGaming Ultimate, a PlayStation 5 controller that gives you the best of the worlds.
+Meet the HexGaming Ultimate, a PlayStation 5 controller that gives you the best of both worlds.

 It contains the guts of a real PlayStation 5 DualSense controller but thanks to mappable paddles and interchangeable thumbsticks, it’s also a pro controller that can give you an edge in solo or online shooters.
 Sound familiar?
 It should, because the HexGaming Rival, which I gave a thumbs up to when I got my hands on it earlier this year, sports similar features.